Yomna-Abdelmegeed/notes-app/README.md

 - ✨ Features **smooth animations** and polished UI transitions.
 - 🧩 Designed with **scalability and readability** in mind.

 ---
-## 🎯 Future Improvements

-- 🔍 **Search and Filter Notes**
-  Add functionality to quickly find notes by title, content, or color.

-- 🔔 **Notifications for Reminders**
-  Let users set reminders for important notes with local notifications.

----
 ## 📚 Learnings